alond44/PathGenerator/README.md

 def print_path(self, path=None, path_color='r', path_style='--')
 ```

-This method gets a path and some optinal parameters that control the path's print style.
+This method gets a path and some optimal parameters that control the path's print style.
 Passing a `None` value as the path argument results in printing the instance's dsm map only.

 ##### Usage Example